How Much Weight You’ll Lose Walking 10,000 Steps a Day — The Real Math and What to Expect

-At Hoot, we like to make health simple.
-Let’s break down how many calories you actually burn, how long it takes to see results, and how to boost your progress without burning out.
+At Hoot, we like to cut through the noise and make health simple.
+Let’s break down what 10,000 steps a day really does: how many calories it burns, what that means for weight loss, and how to boost results without burning out.

 How Many Calories Do 10,000 Steps Burn?